KemingHe/contrib-dev-website/content/_index.md

 {{< section id="scientist" >}}

-# 📸 DEV Mentors of the day
+# 📸 DEV Mentor of the day

 {{< photoOfTheDay >}}